-Some "practical" activities are not investigations in the true sense, but give students a place to develop their skills in planning and designing an experiment.
+Some 'practical' activities give students a place to develop their skills in planning and designing an experiment.
+They then carry out the investigation they have designed.
 Almost all investigations require students to use a number of science skills.
-They encourage collaboration, problem solving and attention to detail, as well as the analysis and evaluation of data.
+They encourage collaboration, problem solving and attention to detail, as well as analysis and evaluation of data.

-The practical investigations may involve setting up and carrying out an experiment (above), or could involve a paper practical or modelling activity (e.g. making a model of the plasma membrane).
+Practical investigations may involve setting up and carrying out an experiment, or could involve a paper practical (above) or modelling activity.